 Founder/Director: Diana discovered taiko in 2006 with UC Berkeley’s Raijin Taiko.
 After she graduated in 2007, Diana wanted to bring the amazing experience of taiko drumming to her local community, and thus formed Naruwan Taiko.
 Her musical experience includes the piano and the violin and she was also a part of her high school orchestra. […]

-Performer: Devin is a percussionist at heart.
+Instructor: Devin is a percussionist at heart.
 After many years of taking western percussion, Devin started playing taiko in 2009 with UCI Jodaiko.
-Four years of collegiate taiko and longing for more taiko in his life, Devin sought more taiko in his hometown of San Diego.
-In which he found Naruwan taiko performing at San […]
+Four years of collegiate taiko later and longing for more taiko in his life, Devin sought taiko in his hometown of San Diego, in which he found Naruwan Taiko performing at San […]

-Performer: Jennifer has been exposed to music and performing arts her entire life from piano, western percussion, hula and hip hop dance.
+Jen has been exposed to music and performing arts her entire life from piano, western percussion, hula, and hip hop dance.
 While in college, Jennifer was a part of the UCLA Drumline all 4 years (GO BRUINS!), so not quite yet exposed to the taiko community.
-It was not until she returned to her […]
+It was not until she returned to her hometown […]

 Karen joined Naruwan Taiko in 2010 and says, “My retired life has suddenly become a lot more interesting ever since.”
-Initially playing taiko was out of her comfort zone.
+Initially, playing taiko was out of her comfort zone.
 “Without a musical background, my rhythm was horrible, my style was terrible, and my stance was far from being correct.
-Under a superior leadership by […]
+Under superior leadership by Diana Wu, […]

 Malina started taking taiko classes with her father back in elementary school.
 The two practiced and performed together with Ryusei Taiko of Pearl City, Hawaii until Malina moved to California for college and took a break from taiko.
 After moving to San Diego, she began itching to play taiko again and joined Naruwan in 2017. […]